Technology

 The best nit and head lice treatments - are you wasting money on expensive treatments that don't work?
 Find out about the most effective treatments.

-Read on to find out how to spot nits, how to deal with head lice, and a quick run-down of the different types of treatments available.
+Read on to find out how to spot nits, how to deal with head lice, and a quick rundown of the different types of treatments available.

 Head lice and nits: what to look for

-Head lice and nits are, unfortunately, a common experience for kids: 49% of children aged seven to nine have suffered from head lice in the past two years, our survey revealed.
+Head lice and nits are, unfortunately, a common experience for kids: 39% of children aged four to 12 have suffered from head lice in the past two years, our survey revealed.

 Our gallery, below, makes for grim viewing – but take a look and discover exactly what to look for, and how to spot nits and head lice.
 It may well make you itch, though!